hectorcorrea/solr-for-newbies/01_installation.md

 **Note for Mac users:** After running the `java -version` command above if the JDK is not installed the Mac might give a prompt to install Java.
 If you follow the prompt's instructions you will be installing the Java Runtime Environment (JRE) which *it is not what you need to run Solr*.
-It won't hurt to installing the JRE but you it won't help you either.
+It won't hurt to install the JRE but you it won't help you either.
 You can ignore that prompt.

 If Java *is installed* on your machine skip the "Installing Java" section below and jump to the "Installing Solr" section.
 If Java *is not installed* on your